TaylorZaneKirk/XombyGit/README.txt

 This repo is strictly so that I (Taylor Kirk) can conviently store any coding projects that I work on.
-The current files within this repo date from my Computer Science I course in 2012, up to my current course in Advanced Topics in Network Security.
+The current files within this repo date from my Computer Science I course in 2012, up to my graduation in Decembver of 2016.